IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Protection Concerns

-* This is for developers working on configuration files.
-If you're looking to explicitly set the ids of protection concern options, this can be done by editing the lookup in the configuration under ```lookup-protection-concerns```.
+* If you're looking to explicitly set the ids of protection concern options, this can be done by editing the lookup in the configuration under ```lookup-protection-concerns```.
+[Note: This setting can only be set manually in the configuration bundle, so this section is only for developers working on the configuration bundle.]

 # Exporting and Importing the Configuration Bundle